Raphaelogbodo/GNN-for-IL-and-DES-Property-Prediction/README.md

   - Train the IL model
   - Transfer Learning of the IL model to DESs
   - Evaluate model performance
   - Visualize learning curves and prediction accuracy

+- **Parameter Settings:**
+  - All the settings used in this work for model architecture, data preprocessing, etc. are provided in the params.yaml file in code folder

 ---